trpc/trpc/www/docs/client/links/httpBatchStreamLink.md

 const client = createTRPCProxyClient<AppRouter>({
   links: [
-    httpBatchStreamLink({
+    unstable_httpBatchStreamLink({
       url: 'http://localhost:3000',
     }),
   ],
 });
 ```

-Compared to a regular `httpBatchLink`, a `httpBatchStreamLink` will:
+Compared to a regular `httpBatchLink`, a `unstable_httpBatchStreamLink` will:

 - Cause the requests to be sent with a `X-Trpc-Batch-Mode: stream` header
 - Cause the response to be sent with a `Transfer-Encoding: chunked` and `Vary: x-trpc-batch-mode` headers
 - Remove the `data` key from the argument object passed to `responseMeta` (because with a streamed response, the headers are sent before the data is available)

-If you are overriding the `fetch` implementation in the `httpBatchStreamLink` parameters, you should make sure that it supports streaming: the `response.body` returned by the `fetch` implementation should be of type `ReadableStream<Uint8Array> | NodeJS.ReadableStream`, meaning that:
+If you are overriding the `fetch` implementation in the `unstable_httpBatchStreamLink` parameters, you should make sure that it supports streaming: the `response.body` returned by the `fetch` implementation should be of type `ReadableStream<Uint8Array> | NodeJS.ReadableStream`, meaning that:

 - either `response.body.getReader()` is a function that returns a `ReadableStreamDefaultReader<Uint8Array>` object
 - or `response.body` is a `Uint8Array` `Buffer`

-> ⚠️ for **aws lambda**, `httpBatchStreamLink` is not supported (will simply behave like a regular `httpBatchLink`).
+> ⚠️ for **aws lambda**, `unstable_httpBatchStreamLink` is not supported (will simply behave like a regular `httpBatchLink`).
 It should not break anything if enabled, but will not have any effect.

 > ⚠️ for **cloudflare workers**, you need to enable the `ReadableStream` API through a feature flag: [`streams_enable_constructors`](https://developers.cloudflare.com/workers/platform/compatibility-dates#streams-constructors)